TheOnlyZac/sly1/README.md

 New contributors are welcome and encouraged to make a pull request!
 If you would like to help but aren't sure where to start, check out [CONTRIBUTING.md](/docs/CONTRIBUTING.md) and feel free to [join our Discord server][discord-url] for guidance.

 ## Setup

-First you need to clone the repository.
-After cloning, install the required python packages with pip.
+First clone the repository, then install the required Python packages with pip:

 ```bash
 git clone https://github.com/TheOnlyZac/sly1